kenesu-h/devcontainer/README.md

    - In my case, I copied in a Nix script that represents the packages to install with Nix.
 3. Ensure your entrypoint script handles any bootstrapping-related steps.
-   - Note that, if you passed in an SSH authorization socket, SSH authorization can only happen here in the entrypoint step.
+   - Note that, if you passed in an SSH authorization socket, SSH authorization can only happen past the Dockerfile step.
 This happens since Docker only mounts volumes and passes in environment variables after running the Dockerfile.
 4. Build the container, run it in the background, and open a shell in it after the entrypoint script finishes up.